Psivant/stormmsite/docs/tutorials/tutorial_i.md

 is the administrator for a series of workhorse GPU processes, and this is reflected in the C++ to CUDA transition that STORMM facilitates for NVIDIA hardware.

-It begins with one array.
-Constants can be sent to the GPU as kernel launch parameters, but results from a CUDA kernel must, in general, be written to memory that the GPU can access (e.g. its on-board memory, or
+It starts with one array.
+Constants can be sent to the GPU as kernel launch parameters, but results from those kernel must, in general, be written to memory that the GPU can access (e.g. its on-board memory, or
 [memory on the host allocated in such a way that the GPU can see it](https://developer.download.nvidia.com/compute/DevZone/docs/html/C/doc/html/group__CUDART__MEMORY_g15a3871f15f8c38f5b7190946845758c.html).
 The contents of the array can then be downloaded by the CPU in the same way that the CPU can upload data to the device.
 STORMM encapsulates memoory management through the templated